Use file plan to manage retention labels

 - No action

 File plan lets you include more information as part of your retention labels.
 These file plan descriptors provide more options to improve the manageability and organization of the content you need to label.

-By default, starting with Reference ID, the next few columns display these file plan descriptors that you can specify when you create a retention label, or edit an existing label.
+By default, starting with Reference ID, the next few columns display these optional file plan descriptors that you can specify when you create a retention label, or edit an existing label.

 To get you started, there are some out-of-box values for the following file plan descriptors:

 - Business function/department

 Example of file plan descriptors when you create or edit a retention label:

 When you select Choose for each of these optional descriptors, you can select one of the out-of-box values, or create your own and then select it.
 For example:

 Export all retention labels to analyze or enable offline reviews